WuHaoyang-WHY/Life-Game/README.md

 * In all other cases, a cell dies or remains dead (overcrowding or loneliness).

 ## UI
-Game UI is implemented with `easyX.
+Game UI is implemented with EasyX lib.

 ## Realized Functions
 * Reset the seed land to blank.